 The show won 22 Emmys and at its peak drew almost a third of its 9.3 million viewers from adults over 18.

 The sweet-natured devil Pee-Wee Herman manically presided over a surreal romper room populated by talking objects (Globey!
 Chairry!) and endearingly off-kilter characters such as Cowboy Curtis.

 But things began to wane as the novelty of Pee-Wee started to wear off and his next movie bombed.

 Paul eventually left Hollywood and moved back to Florida.
 He was arrested there in July 1991 for indecent exposure after being caught masturbating in a porn cinema.

 The arrest received an abnormal amount of media attention, CBS removed Pee-Wee’s Playhouse from its Saturday morning schedule and Pee-Wee Herman dolls disappeared from toy stores overnight.

+The charges were later dropped but the incident tarnished his reputation.
 Pee-Wee Herman was dead.
 “Mecko-lecka-hi mecka-heiny-ho” indeed.